Los Anormales: Background

 During the 1990s and Earlys 2000s, Hector el Father was part of Hector & Tito, a popular reggaeton duo that broke several records.
 In 2002, become the first reggaeton act to sold out a massive concert at the Coliseo Roberto Clemente.
 Later that year, they next studio album A La Reconquista become the first reggaeton album to debut at the Top 10 of US Billboard Top Latin Albums and eventually it sold 200,000 becoming the first reggaeton album to sold that much.
 In 2003, the album won Latin Rap Album of the Year at the 2003 Latin Billboard Music Awards becoming the first reggaeton act of won a Billboard Award.

-Following this success, the duo released La Historia Live which become the first reggaeton album to be certified multi-platinum (latin) by RIAA for selling 200,000 copies.
+Following this success, the duo released La Historia Live which become the first reggaeton album to be certified multi-platinum (Latin) by RIAA for selling 200,000 copies.
 Shortly that, the duo toured South America performing at music festivals at huge venues and stadium incluind Colombia and Venezuela.
 Despite the success, the duo decided to split on Summer of 2003 due to creative differences, However continued doing presetantion together til August 2004, visiting Mexico, Peru, Honduras, Spain and Guatemala.

 Following their split, Hector founded his own label Gold Star Music with the distribution by Universal Music Latino and started working on his own solo work and to sign and produce new reggaeton acts.
 Recording seasons started on early-mid 2004 at Puerto Rico.
 The album was considered his first solo debut.
 The compilation has the participation of the producers Luny Tunes, Nely El Alma Screta, Nesty La Mente Masestra, Naldo, Dj Joe, Monserrate & Dj Urba, Dj Gian and Santana.
 Also, it has songs performed by hot reggaeton act at the time such as Don Omar and Daddy Yankee and helped to launch to the fame reggaeton acts such as Yaviah, Trebol Clam and Alexis y Fido.
 It was the first musical project that Hector el Bambino appears as executive producer and at the album title.

 Commercial reception

 Los Anormales debuted at number 4 on US Billboard Top Latin Albums on the issue of the week January 8, 2005.
 The album broke all time sales records in Puerto Rico selling 130,000 copies in just two days.
 Eventually, the album sold more than 200,000 copies in the United States.
 According to "El Father" long time manager, the album sold around 500,000 copies.
-On March 2005, the album was certified by platinum (latin) for shipping 200,000 copies.
+In March 2005, the album was certified by platinum (Latin) for shipping 200,000 copies.